Greenberg Family International Internship Program: 2020 Internships

 POLIN Museum offers international students a unique opportunity to deepen their knowledge of the history of Polish Jews, develop professional skills in a world-class museum, and explore today’s Poland.

-POLIN Museum is offering positions in its Education, Research and Publications, Exhibition, and Collections departments.
+POLIN Museum is offering positions in its Education, Research and Communications departments.
 POLIN Museum will assign each intern to a specific project, based on their skills and interests and on the needs of POLIN Museum.
-Each intern will be required to present a report of their work to their department head at the culmination of their internship.
+Each intern will be required to present a report on their work to their department head at the culmination of their internship.

-- Education: Help organize Polin Meeting Point and the Polish Israeli Youth Exchange; create materials for use in workshops; work with the museum’s guides.
+Education: Create materials for use in workshops; assist the museum’s educators in conducting workshops; work with the museum’s guides.

-Each intern is offered 10,450 PLN gross to offset the cost of their living expenses while in Warsaw during the internship.
+Each intern is offered 10000 PLN gross to offset the costs of travel and their living expenses while in Warsaw during the internship.

 Period of Internship